 Sitting in front of a computer for hours on end is draining.
 Known as “Zoom fatigue”, the mental and physical weariness caused by marathon video chats is caused by several factors ranging from multitasking while in meetings to distractions from family while working from home.

 The range of platforms available in the market is overwhelming.
-Getting started it's often best to choose one of the most popular or lowest cost options for your first event and then speak to multiple vendors before scaling.
+While getting started, it's often best to choose one of the most popular or lowest cost options for your first event and then speak to multiple vendors before scaling.

 There are dozens of use cases for virtual events and the types of events have grown since the onset of COVID-19.